-This is the BEST and EASIEST way to blind bake Mini Pie Crust Shells!
-It doesn’t matter if you use homemade or store-bought dough.
-Let gravity and a cupcake baking pan do all the work.
-Guaranteed delicious and cute EVERY TIME!
+This is the best and easiest way to blind bake Mini Pie Crust Shells.
+It doesn’t matter if you use homemade or store-bought pie dough, let gravity and a cupcake baking pan do all the work.
+Guaranteed delicious and flaky every single time.

-Fun fact about this recipe, one day I was attempting to make some mini Chocolate Cream Pies (I was craving them so bad).
-I ruined at least thirty mini pie crusts trying to bake them in a cupcake pan (keyword “in”).
+This recipe has a super fun story that I think everyone can relate to.
+I was attempting to make some mini chocolate cream pies because I was craving them so bad!
+I kid you not, I ruined at least thirty mini pie crusts trying to bake them in a cupcake pan (keyword here is in).

-1. These crusts are unique because they bake ON the cupcake pan (keyword “on”).
-It works great for two reasons: (1) their shape stays more intact because of gravity, and (2) the outside of the crusts are exposed directly to the heat so they brown exactly where they should.
+- the outside of the crusts are exposed directly to the heat so they brown exactly where they should

 Equipment and Ingredients for Mini Pie Crust Shells

-• PIE DOUGH: You can use store-bought or homemade, just make sure it is chilled (emphasis on the chilled, pie crust bakes best when it is cold).
+- PIE DOUGH: I always use my homemade Vodka Butter Pie Crust, but you can also use store-bought crust.
+Just make sure it is chilled (emphasis on the chilled, pie crust bakes best when it is cold).
 You can also use this method on the new Pillsbury Mini Pie Crusts.

 How to Make Mini Pie Crust Shells